oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 :  An entity that received SD-JWTs (2.1) from the issuer and has control over them.

 Verifier
-:  An entity that requests, checks and extracts the claims from Holder-Selected Disclosures JWT (2.2)
+:  An entity that requests, checks and extracts the claims from HS-Disclosures JWT (2.2)

 Selective disclosure
 : Process of a Holder disclosing to a Verifier a subset of claims contained in a claim set issued by an Issuer.